lemlac/mulem/docs/reference.md

 print("{x}")     -- Prints "1"
 ```

 To capture a mutable variable, write `\` at the end of the function signature.
-This goes after the return type `: T` *(or after the parameter if inferred)* and before the equals sign `=`.
+This goes after the parameters and before the return type `: T =`.
 List each *mutable* (`mu`) variables that the function uses.
 This helps make it easy to see which functions depend on mutable variables and which ones don't since `\` doesn't appear in type notation or anywhere else to the left of the equals sign `=` in function signatures except for captures.
 You can think of it like `\` for escaping.
 In this case, we are escaping the scope of this function to grab memory outside of it.

 This follows the same practice that `import` and `inherit` where all words in a given context are listed out clearly so that there are no accident name collisions or hidden gotchas.